Pesto Orzo Salad with Chickpeas

 Variations and Additions

-- Other additions to experiment with are roasted red peppers, black or kalamata olives or artichoke hearts.
+- Add olives or artichokes.
+Other delicious additions include roasted red peppers, kalamata olives, black olives or artichoke hearts.

-- For extra veggies, you can add 1 diced red or yellow bell pepper.
+- Add Bell Peppers.
+For extra crunch and colour, add 1 diced red or yellow bell pepper.

 How to Make Pesto Orzo Salad